stardazed/sd-streams/packages/stream-text-encoding/README.md

     .pipeTo(textWritable);
 ```

-The options passed to the TextDecoderStream are identical to those passed to the
+The options passed to the `TextDecoderStream` are identical to those passed to the
 `TextDecoder` class.
 See [MDN's docs](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder/TextDecoder)
 for more.
+Those docs do omit the `ignoreBOM` option as Firefox does not support it,
+but other implementations do.

 Copyright
 ---------